packit/packit.dev/content/packit-as-a-service/_index.md

 Packit Service needs the RPM spec file to build your project.

-Either you have to include it into your upstream repository or if you do not want to have it in your upstream repository, see section [RPM spec file not in upstream](docs/configuration/#spec-file-not-in-upstream)
+Either include it in your upstream repository or if you do not want to have it in your upstream repository, see section [RPM spec file not in upstream](docs/configuration/#spec-file-not-in-upstream)